cesarnogueira/wordle/README.md

 ## Possible future improvements
  - Allow choosing which puzzle to play by number
- - Allow playing today's puzzle (w/o having to know the number)
+ - Remove help modal when selecting new puzzle
  - Unminify code
  - Add other languages